yenchenlin/old-blog/_posts/2016-07-23-Cython-IPython.md

 Cool!
 Now IPython will print the result of your function, i.e., 3, under this block of code.

 ## Generated C code
 Sometimes, it is a good practice to inspect the generated C source files to check the sanity of our program.
-It is located in the `$IPYTHONDIR/cython` directory (`~/.ipython/cython` on an OS X or *nix system).
+The generated source files are located in the `$IPYTHONDIR/cython` directory (`~/.ipython/cython` on an OS X or *nix system).
 The module names are not easily readable because they are formed from the md5 hash of the Cython source code, but all the contents are there.

 ## Summary